About Nomos Journal

 To increase the understanding of religion and popular culture by engaging their intersection in ways that are most immediate and familiar.

-Following sociological understandings of world-creation, Nomos Journal takes its name from the socially constructed “meaningful orders” characterizing the plausibility structures of humankind.
+Following sociological understandings of world-creation, NJ takes its name from the socially constructed “meaningful orders” characterizing the plausibility structures of humankind.
 Following Peter L. Berger more specifically, it is the intended “meaningful totality” of such structures that NJ recognizes as a continuously burgeoning front for religious discourse.
 “Every society is engaged in the never completed enterprise of building a humanly meaningful world,” Berger claimed many years ago.
 It is in this “humanly meaningful world,” and the popular cultural forms indicative of such meaning, where the focus of NJ resides.

 Nomos Journal mainly features posts from regular columnists on staff, but also publishes brief and accessible articles that explore its focus in an analytical and critical manner.
 NJ is further unique in that it accepts creative submissions of poetry, original artwork and photography, and reflective essays, and features interviews that highlight individuals whose work aligns with its scope and mission.
 The journal maintains that some of the best explorations of this area take place outside of a more traditional academic approach, thereby inviting non-academics to help participate in making this area of discourse much more accessible and stimulating.

 Nomos Journal is always interested in new and unique ideas for expansion and development.
 Please feel free to contact the editors via the contact form above with any suggestions or expressions of interest in becoming involved.
 If interested in joining NJ as a regular columnist, please be sure to indicate the theme/scope of your prospective column, an updated CV/resume, and links to any published work (attached writing samples are also fine).